OWASP/www-chapter-national-institute-of-engineering-mysuru/index.md

 ## Next Meetings/Events

+**Stay Tuned for our Upcoming Events/Meetups!**

+## Past Meetings/Events

 **Chapter Meetup**\
 **Date & Time:** 24th February 2025, 1:00pm IST\
 **Venue:** NIE North Auditorium, Mysuru\
-OWASP NIE Student Chapter is conducting its chapter meetup for the teams to present their proposed solutions of the projects of this semester.
-We will be shortlisting the few that the teams will be working on.
+OWASP NIE Student Chapter conducted its chapter meetup for the teams to present their proposed solutions of the projects of this semester.
+We shortlisted 5 projects which we would be working on.

-## Past Meetings/Events

 **ZKP Workshop**\
 **Date & Time:** 5th February 2025, 9:00am IST\